I just started reading James Bach’s Secrets of a Buccaneer Scholar.

 The Navy had a very strict policy on throwing people out if they weren’t able to keep up academically.
 We had an exam every week or two for the four years of my apprenticeship.
 If you failed one, you were put on a Commander’s Warning; two got you a Captain’s Warning and so on as you worked your way up the hierarchy of shame.
-Each warning came with ever-increasing ceremony (picture a military court and you’ll have the setting about right) and ever more impressive certificates of failure.
+Each warning came with ever-increasing ceremony (picture a military court) and ever more impressive certificates of failure.

 I got very good at getting exactly 49% (50% was a pass) but, on a surprising number of occasions, when I got my paper back, it had been altered by the teacher to give me a couple of extra points and a passing grade.

 When I received the final warning signed by the Commander in Chief himself, my Divisional Officer scribbled on a note “This beautiful certificate is even more impressive than the one you’ll get when you graduate”.

 One more failure and I was out.
 But I blew it.
 I was so disenchanted with how low the academic standards were in the Navy that I wanted to know if I could still pass a proper exam.
 A friend of mine was taking A-Level Maths and I went and asked if I could take it too.

 The education officer explained how it was a two-year course and no one had passed it in ten years and failures reflected badly on him and it was impossible to do in six weeks and it was a waste of his time and blah blah blah.
 Somehow, I conned him into letting me take the exam without taking the classes.